ACADEMIC DIFFICULTY

 You will be placed on Academic Notice if your term/overall GPA falls below 2.0 but is above or equal to 1.5.

-• If placed on Academic Notice, you will have two terms to get your overall GPA back to 2.0
+• If placed on Academic Notice, you will have one term to get your overall GPA back to 2.0

-• If your term GPA falls below 2.0 while on Academic Notice, you will become Subject to Dismissal
+• If your term GPA falls below 2.0 while on Academic Notice, you will be placed on Academic Continuation (Subject to Dismissal)

-• If you do not bring your overall gpa to 2.0 or above within two terms, you will become Subject to Dismissal
+• If you do not bring your overall GPA to 2.0 or above within one term, you will be placed on Academic Continuation (Subject to Dismissal)

 There are three ways a student can become STD: